jpcre2/jpcre2/doxy/doxydoc.md

 2. In Linux, the above code will be compiled with 32-bit library and UTF-32 in UTF mode.

 > When `PCRE2_CODE_UNIT_WIDTH` is defined as `0`, this macro loses its significance in JPCRE2 context, i.e the quirk introduced by the macro `PCRE2_CODE_UNIT_WIDTH` can be suppressed by defining it as `0`.

+> With this portable coding approach, you can have single code unit width as well as multi-code unit width in a single program.
+To be precise you won't need to worry about code unit width and you can use whatever character type (Char_T) you want, as long as its' code unit width is supported.
+If the code unit width of a character type you used is not supported, you will get compile time error.

 > If you do care about the consistency of the code unit width among multiple systems, use the selector with an explicit bit size `jpcre2::select<Char_T, BS>`), but in this case, your code will not be portable, and you will get compile time error (if not suppressed) when code unit width mismatch occurs.